Stevan M. Weine, MD

 Assistant Professor, Department of Pediatrics

 Dr. Messmer has worked primarily in Guatemala, where she worked to develop community-based child nutrition and women’s health programs.
-She is interested in LGBTQ health, particularly on the global scale.
+She continues to work with Wuqu’ Kawoq, an organization in Guatemala dedicated to providing care in indigenous languages, primarily on educational initiatives.
+She is also interested in LGBTQ health, particularly on the global scale.

 Marilyn Miller, MD, MS